KyleTheScientist/Bark/Testing-Procedures.md

 - The user's speed should reset after Speed Boost is disabled

 ### Wall Run
 - The user should be able to walk on walls and ceilings
-- Gravity should reset if the user is too far from the last placed they touched
+- Gravity should reset if the user is too far from the last place they touched
 - The direction gravity should reset if Wall Run is disabled

 ### Freeze